TrentonZero/trentonzero.github.io/_posts/2020-05-10-things-every-engineer-should-know.md

 65. how much latency before the user gives up
 66. why you never run a cron job every five minutes in a distributed system
 67. that the user doesn't know what he wants
-68. what to tell what the user actually wants
+68. how to tell what the user actually wants
+69.

 ( This was inspired by ["Two Hundred and Fifty Things an Architect Should Know" by Michael Sorkin](https://www.readingdesign.org/250-things?fbclid=IwAR1QkzCBRB1X2k45QTrJGI1otGGyg8MXYQfZUSlosF2L_ejTuRyqbeGNrzE) )